Meet our Docs: From an American OR to a tent hospital in Iraq, Dr. Lee Warren recounts his time as a combat surgeon

 But he was called - six months before he was supposed to be discharged.
 Dr. Warren became only the second U.S. Air Force neurosurgeon deployed to a wartime hospital since the Vietnam War.
 He spent 125 days performing combat brain and spinal surgery in a tent hospital in Balad Air Base during Operation Iraqi Freedom.
 Balad troops nicknamed it Mortaritaville for its high frequency of rocket and mortar attacks.

 “Most days, we were working 24 hours and we’d grab a few hours of sleep where we could.
-There were many days when we did 10 to 12 cases in a 24-hour period,” said Dr. Warren who recently joined Advantage Orthopedics and Neurosurgery in Casper.
+There were many days when we did 10 to 12 cases in a 24-hour period,” said Dr. Warren.
 “We were pretty much on call 24 hours a day, seven days a week.
 That’s why the Air Force only deployed us for four months at a time.”

-Dr. Warren is a board-certified neurosurgeon and a retired major of the U.S. Air Force.
+Dr. Warren is a board-certified neurosurgeon at Wyoming Neurosurgery and Spine in Casper and a retired major of the U.S. Air Force.
 In this interview, he talks about how those four months as a combat surgeon made him the doctor he is today.

 When you aren’t deployed to a combat zone, what does an Air Force neurosurgeon do?